Home » Tutorials » How to Make a Calendar using Python

 How to Make a Calendar using Python

 Imagine having the power to organize your days, weeks, and months with a custom calendar, all built from scratch by you.
 Yes, that’s exactly what I’m going to do in this tutorial.
-I’ll walk you through creating your very own calendar using Python, where the user can select dates, add events to those selected dates, and also make a list where he can view those selected dates.
+I’ll walk you through creating your very own calendar using Python, where users can select dates, add events to those selected dates, and also make a list where they can view those selected dates.

 Table of Contents